All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What is Ozempic face?
 Learn why Ozempic can make your face look older, how to prevent facial volume loss, and treatment options for restoring a youthful appearance.

 "Ozempic face" refers to the facial volume loss and aged appearance that can result from rapid weight loss on Ozempic (semaglutide).
-The medication does not directly age the face.
+The medication doesn't directly age the face.
 Instead, losing a significant amount of body fat reduces the facial fat pads that provide fullness and smooth contours, making wrinkles, hollows, and sagging skin more visible.

 The term "Ozempic face" has become widely used in media and online discussions, often creating unnecessary alarm.
 Understanding the actual cause and available solutions helps patients make informed decisions about their weight loss treatment.